gbiz123/temu-captcha-solver/README.md

-# TikTok Captcha Solver API
+# Temu Captcha Solver API
-This project is the [SadCaptcha TikTok Captcha Solver](https://www.sadcaptcha.com?ref=ghclientrepo) API client.
+This project is the [SadCaptcha Temu Captcha Solver](https://www.sadcaptcha.com?ref=temughclientrepo) API client.
 The purpose is to make integrating SadCaptcha into your Selenium, Playwright, or Async Playwright app as simple as one line of code.
 Instructions for integrating with Selenium, Playwright, and Async Playwright are described below in their respective sections.

-This tool works on both TikTok and Douyin and can solve any of the four captcha challenges pictured below:
+This tool is a work in progress and currently only works on the arced slide captcha challenge.
+More Temu captcha's are coming soon.

 <div align="center">
     <img src="https://sadcaptcha.b-cdn.net/tiktok3d.webp" width="100" alt="TikTok Captcha Solver">